omegabytes/lane_breach/README.md

 Both of these applications will be tied together by a back-end service that pulls data from various sources and combines them into a single PostgreSQL database hosted on AWS.

+## Contributing

+We welcome contributions!
+All of our contributors are expected to follow the rules outlined in our Code of Conduct.
+Please create a separate pull request against master for each new feature/bug-fix.
+We will try to use Github issues whenever possible to describe tasks that we need to do.

+Steps for building the various apps, and an overview of the design can be found on the wiki.
+We're excited to see your PRs!